tingyaohsu/SciCap/README.md

 This dataset uses data in the [arXiv dataset](https://www.kaggle.com/Cornell-University/arxiv).
 The [arXiv dataset](https://www.kaggle.com/Cornell-University/arxiv) uses the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication license](https://creativecommons.org/publicdomain/zero/1.0/) for the metadata, which grants permission to remix, remake, annotate, and publish the metadata.

-## Acknowledgements
-We thank Chieh-Yang Huang, Hua Shen, and Chacha Chen for helping with the data annotation.
-We thank Chieh-Yang Huang for the feedback and strong technical support.
-We also thank the anonymous reviewers for their constructive feedback.
-This research was partially supported by the Seed Grant (2020) from the College of Information Sciences and Technology (IST), Pennsylvania State University.